-Contractor An agency worker or an independent contractor required to provide services on Arcus premises under the instruction or supervision of an Employee or Member Constellation Constellation Cold Logistics is the platform company for the AEIF2 cold chain infrastructure strategy Coolworld Coolworld Investments B.V. ("Coolworld") temperature control asset leasing for a range of industrial and commercial applications.
-The Company is headquartered in the Netherlands and operates across Germany, the Netherlands, France, Belgium, Austria, and Switzerland CSRD The Corporate Sustainability Reporting Directive (CSRD) is EU legislation that requires EU businesses to disclose their environmental and social impacts, and how their environmental, social and governance (ESG) actions affect their business Employee An individual with a contract of employment with Arcus ESG Environment, Social, Governance ESG Committee The ESG committee of Arcus as constituted from time to time ESG risk or sustainability risk An environmental, social or governance event or condition which, if it occurs, could cause an actual or a potential material negative impact on the value of an Investment ESOS Energy Savings Opportunity Scheme (ESOS) is a mandatory energy assessment and reporting scheme for large organisations in the UK Ethics Committee The ethics committee of Arcus as constituted from time to time FCA Financial Conduct Authority FSB Fund Supervisory Board FTE Full time equivalent Funds AEIF1, AEIF2, AEIF3 and AET (as relevant) GHG Greenhouse gas GRESB The Global ESG Benchmark for Real Assets Gdansk Transport Company Toll road operator in Poland (Arcus' Managed Account) GWP Global Warming Potential
+An agency worker or an independent contractor required to provide services on Arcus' premises under the instruction or supervision of an Employee or Member Constellation Cold Logistics Constellation Cold Logistics Constellation Cold Logistics Coolworld Investments B.V. ("Coolworld") temperature control asset leasing for a range of industrial and commercia applications.
+The company is head quartered in the Netherlands and operates across Germany, the Netherlands France, Belgium, Austria, and Switzerland The Corporate Sustainability Reporting Directive ("CSRD") is EU legislation that requires EU businesses to disclos their environmental and social impacts, and how their environmental, social and governance ("ESG") actions affe their business An individual with a contract of employment with Arcus Environment, Social, and Governance The ESG committee of Arcus as constituted from time to time An environmental, social or governance event or condition which, if it occurs, could cause an actual or a potentia material negative impact on the value of an investment Energy Savings Opportunity Scheme ("ESOS") is a mandatory energy assessment and reporting scheme for larg organisations in the UK The ethics committee of Arcus as constituted from time to time eze.network operator of charging infrastructure at publicly available "park and charge" locations across several key metropolitan areas in Germany Financial Conduct Authority FixMap is a FTTH company in Poland which owns and manages 20 subsidiaries who are network operators and local internet service providers covering c.
+270k homes passed with c.
+100k homes connected throughout Poland Fund Supervisory Board Full time equivalent AEIF1, AEIF2, AEIF3 and AET (as relevant) Greenhouse Gas The Global ESG Benchmark for Real Assets Toll road operator in Poland (Arcus' Managed Account)